Shadow IT: Risks and Benefits

-The initial aim of using shadow IT resources is pure – lines of business want to get their jobs done in a more efficient way.
-There are good reasons why shadow IT emerges within an organization, we discussed those in the previous post.
+The initial aim of using shadow IT resources is obvious – lines of business want to get their jobs done in a more efficient way.
 However, by installing unsanctioned applications and subscribing to unapproved cloud services employees unwillingly subject their company to unexpected risks.
-Using IT assets that are invisible to the internal IT drives security risks, data security risks, complicates regulatory compliance and can result in increased overall IT operations cost.
+Using IT assets that are invisible to the internal IT drives security risks, data security risks complicate regulatory compliance and can result in increased overall IT operations cost.

 The emergence of shadow IT has brought significant changes in the enterprise security landscape challenging IT groups with new scenarios they were not exposed to before.
-An increased use of unapproved file sharing services, remote administration tools, and other third-party applications in corporate environment can lead to security breaches unknown to the internal IT department, as it is nearly impossible to track all the services and apps (especially mobile apps) being used by company employees.
+Increased use of unapproved file-sharing services, remote administration tools, and other third-party applications incorporate environment can lead to security breaches unknown to the internal IT department, as it is nearly impossible to track all the services and apps (especially mobile apps) being used by the company employees.

 A shadow IT application may have a vulnerability that can be exploited by an attacker to access the corporate network and data.
 Considering that many employees use two or more devices for work, the possibility of a security breach is immense, because each device is a potential point of entry for intruders.
 As stated in Gartner’s Top 10 Security Predictions 2016:

 “By 2020, a third of successful attacks experienced by enterprises will be on their shadow IT resources.”

 2. Additional data security

 Retaining control over data within an organization is already a challenge internal IT departments have to deal with on a daily basis.
 With cloud and mobile services, this challenge becomes greatly magnified.
 When files are stored in and transmitted via public cloud services and unsanctioned mobile apps, business data is placed outside of the organization and it becomes impossible to control the data or even know who accesses it.